boarfish55/potatofs/README.md

 Inode struct is 4K.
 The reasoning behind this is that since we expect the backend to be *really* slow, we want to get the most of our fetching slabs.
-With the default values, inode tables can store 2048 inodes, and their first ~4K of data is stored directly in the inode, meaning small directories and small files require no further download from the backend.
+With the default values, inode tables can store 2048 inodes, and their first ~3.5K of data is stored directly in the inode, meaning small directories and small files require no further download from the backend.
 This should make directory listing and things like 'head' or 'file', or 'grep' on small text files to proceed quickly enough.
 Doing a bit of stats on my own home directory, a large majority of files are under 4K in size.

-Directory entries are currently a fixed size, with 255 bytes reserved for file names.
-This is not ideal, and someday I might go back and handle variable-sized records for filenames.

 KNOWN ISSUES